wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/src/python/workshop/README.md

 Unlike traditional applications, where developers define the logic and workflows to support business processes, AI Agents shift this responsibility to the LLM.
 In these systems, prompt engineering, clear instructions, and tool development are critical to ensuring the application performs as intended.

-## What is the Azure AI Agent Service
+## What is the Azure AI Foundry Agent Service

-The Azure AI Agent Service is a single-agent cloud service with accompanying SDKs.
+The Foundry Agent Service is a single-agent cloud service with accompanying SDKs.
 Developers can access SDKs for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure) and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp).

-The Azure AI Agent Service simplifies the creation of intelligent agents by offering built-in conversation state management and compatibility with various AI models.
+The Foundry Agent Service simplifies the creation of intelligent agents by offering built-in conversation state management and compatibility with various AI models.
 It provides a range of ready-to-use tools, including integrations with Fabric, SharePoint, Azure AI Search, and Azure Storage.
 The service also supports custom integrations through the Function Calling tool and enables RAG-style search capabilities with a built-in vector store for “file search” and semantic search features.
 Designed for scalability, it ensures smooth performance even under varying user loads.

-Learn more about the Azure AI Agent Service in the [Azure AI Agent Service documentation](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents){:target="_blank"}.
+Learn more about the Foundry Agent Service in the [Foundry Agent Service documentation](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents){:target="_blank"}.
 In particular, read about the [components of agents](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents#agents-components){:target="_blank"}.

 ## Workshop Dependencies